 VOLUME AND OTHER DISCOUNTS.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans.
 The minimum purchase requirements are subject to waiver and may vary by selling firm.
 Units are available at a volume discount from the Public Offering Price during the initial public offering based upon the dollar amount of Units purchased.
 It is your financial professional's responsibility to alert us of any discount when you order Units.
 This volume discount will result in a reduction of the sales charge applicable to such purchases.
 Since the deferred sales charge and creation and development fee are fixed dollar amounts per Unit, the Trust must charge these per Unit regardless of any discounts.
-However, if you are eligible to receive a discount such that your total sales charge is less than the fixed dollar amount of the deferred sales charge, we will credit you the difference between your total sales charge and this fixed dollar charge at the time you buy Units.
+However, if you are eligible to receive a discount such that your total sales charge is less than the fixed dollar amount of the deferred sales charge and creation and development fee, the Sponsor will credit you the difference between your total sales charge and these fixed dollar charges at the time you buy Units.
 The reduced sales charge on the Public Offering Price applicable to such purchases is as follows: